yutato/valgrind-macos/README.md

 ## Status

-Valgrind now builds and works on every macOS version
+Valgrind now builds and works on every macOS version.

 Note that some features are still in progress:

  - crash when using wqthread (used in certain UI frameworks)
- - using threads and signals is undefined

 It is currently tested on 10.14.6 and 10.15.4.